-If you're just starting to plan your Italian vacation, you'll need to know the proximities of the cities you decide to visit.
-Our map below might help.
-It shows Italy and it's two largest islands, and the main cities to consider visiting.
+Italy is wonderfully diverse; below is a map of it.
+If you're just starting to plan your Italian vacation, you'll need to know the proximities of the cities best to visit.
+Our map shows Italy and its two largest islands, and the main cities to consider visiting.

 Italy is composed of 20 regions, which are outlined in gray on the map.
 Each region has a different cuisine, and many regions and and provinces have their own dialect of Italian.
 This makes a trip to Italy like a trip to many different countries.
 You can access region maps by using the drop down list on the toolbar at the top of this page.